UniKatya/Milestone2_Group19/documents/Software Design Document.md

 #### 3.2.1 Functions

+<span style="color:red">*load_data(file_path):*
+This function will load the data from the Nutritional_Food_Database.csv file into a Pandas DataFrame.
+The input parameter required is the file path (string) which specifies the location of the database file.
+The function will then return the database (DataFrame) which contains all the food items and their nutritional information.
+There are no side effects.</span>

 *search_food_by_name(food_name):*
 This function will search the database for foods that match the food name (string) inputted by the user and will then return found (boolean) showing if the food name was found or not.
 There are no side effects.

 *get_nutritional_info(food_name):*
 This function will retrieve the nutritional information of the food selected by the user.
 The input parameter will be the food name (string), which identifies which food must be fetched from the database.
 The function will then return nutritional_info (dictionary) which is the nutritional information on the chosen food.
 There are no side effects.

-*create_pie_chart(nutritional_info):* This function will create pie chart of the nutritional information inputted.
-The input parameter is the nutritional information (dictionary) from the get_nutritional_info() function, this parameter allows the program to know which food item and nutritional value to display in the pie chart.
-The function will then return a pie chart.
+<span style="color:red">*filter_nutritional_info(nutritional_info):* This function will filter the nutritional information of the food selected by the user.
+The input parameter is the nutritional information (dictionary) from the get_nutritional_info() function, this parameter allows the program to know which food item and nutritional value to filter.
+The function will then return filtered_nutritional_info (dictionary) which is the filtered nutritional information.
+There are no side effects.</span>

+*create_pie_chart(nutritional_info):* This function will create a pie chart of the nutritional information inputted. <span style="color:red">The input parameters are the  filtered_categories, filtered_sizes, explode, and ax from the filter_nutritional_info() function, this parameter allows the program to know what categories, sizes, and background size for the pie chart. </span>The function will then return a pie chart.
 There are no side effects.

-*create_bar_graph(nutritional_info):* This function will create a bar graph of the nutritional information inputted.
-The input parameter is the nutritional information (dictionary) from the get_nutritional_info() function, this parameter allows the program to know which food item and nutritional value to display in the bar graph.
-The function will then return a bar graph.
+*create_bar_graph(nutritional_info):* This function will create a bar graph of the nutritional information inputted. <span style="color:red">The input parameter is the  filtered_categories, filtered_sizes, and ax from the filter_nutritional_info() function, this parameter allows the program to know what categories, sizes, and background size for the bar graph. </span>The function will then return a bar graph.
 There are no side effects.

-*filter_food_by_nutrition_range(nutrient, min_value, max_value):*
+*filter_food_by_nutrient_range(nutrient, min_value, max_value):*
 This function will search the database for foods that are within the minimum and maximum range values inputted by the user.
 The input parameters required are the nutrient name (string) and the minimum and maximum values (floats).
 These parameters specify which nutrients to search through, what is the lowest acceptable amount for the nutrient and what is the highest.
-The function will then return filtered_range (list) that match the requirements of the search.
+The function will then return filtered_range (Dataframe) that match the requirements of the search.
 There are no side effects.

-*filter_food_by_nutrition_level(nutrient, level):*
+*filter_food_by_nutrient_level(nutrient, level):*
 This function will search the database for foods that match the level (low, medium, high), that is inputted by the user.
 The input parameters required are the nutrient name (string) and the nutrient level (string).
 These parameters specify which nutrients to search through as well as which level.
-The function will then return filtered_level (list) that match the requirements of the search.
+The function will then return filtered_level (DataFrame) that match the requirements of the search.
 There are no side effects.

+<span style="color:red">*get_food_details(food_name, meal_plan):* This function will retrieve the details of the food selected by the user.
+The input parameters required are the food name (string) and the output dictionary from the meal plan function.
+The food name specifies the food item chosen by the user while the meal plan specifies the meal plan provided by the user.
+The function will then return food_key, quantity, and total_calories saving the current food details provided by the user.
+There are no side effects.</span>

 *generate_meal_plan(food_name, quantity):*
 This function will add food selected by the user into the user’s daily meal plan.
-The input parameters required are the food name (string) and the quantity (integer).
-The food name specifies the food item chosen by the user while the quantity specifies the amount of the selected food item.
-The function will then return meal_plan (dictionary) saving the current meal plan provided by the user.
+The input parameters required are the <span style="color:red">meal_plan (dictionary)</span>, food name (string) and the quantity (integer). <span style="color:red">The meal_plan is the current user's meal plan,</span> the food name specifies the food item chosen by the user while the quantity specifies the amount of the selected food item.
+The function will then return <span style="color:red">food_name and quantity, </span>saving the current meal plan provided by the user.
 The side effect includes updating the meal_plan stored in the session.

 *generate_total_calories(meal_plan):*
 This function will calculate the total calories for the day based on the foods chosen for the user’s meal plan.
 The input parameter required is the output dictionary from the meal plan function.
 This provides the information that the function can then use to add up all the calories.
 The function then returns total_calories (int), which is the total calories of the meal plan.
 There are no side effects.

-*remove_food_from_meal_plan(food_name, meal_plan):*
+ <span style="color:red">*remove_food_from_meal_plan(meal_plan, food_name, quantity):*</span>
 This function removes a particular food from the user's meal plan when the food is selected by the user.
-The input parameter required is the food name (string) and the output dictionary from the meal plan function.
-The food parameter specifies which food item is to be removed from the user's meal plan and the meal plan parameter specifies where it is to be removed from.
-The function then returns meal_plan (dictionary), a meal plan provided by the user.
-The side effect includes updating the meal_plan stored in the session.
+The input parameter required is the food name (string), the output dictionary from the meal plan function, <span style="color:red">and the selected quantity (int)</span>.
+The food parameter specifies which food item is to be removed from the user's meal plan and the meal plan parameter specifies where it is to be removed from.  <span style="color:red">The function doesn't return any but the side effect includes updating the meal_plan stored in the session.</span>

+ <span style="color:red">DataTable.GetNumberRows(): This function will return the number of rows in the data table.
+There are no side effects.</span>

+<span style="color:red">DataTable.GetNumberColumns(): This function will return the number of columns in the data table.
+There are no side effects.</span>

+<span style="color:red">DataTable.GetValue(row, col): This function will return the value at the specified row and column in the data table.
+The input is the row and col. There are no side effects.</span>

+<span style="color:red">DataTable.SetValue(row, col, value): This function will set the value at the specified row and column in the data table.
+The input is the row, col, and value.
+There are no side effects.</span>

+<span style="color:red">DataTable.GetColLabelValue(col): This function will return the labels in the data table.
+The input is the col. There are no side effects.</span>

+<span style="color:red">DataTable.GetAttr(col): This function will return colouring of the data table.
+The input is the row, col, and prop.
+There are no side effects.</span>

 #### 3.2.2 Data Structures / Data Sources